 Remember that no matter what wallet options you choose, cybersecurity is a must when you’re involved in crypto.

 Are you ready to join the crypto revolution?

-You can buy, sell and trade Bitcoin, Ether, XRP, and more on Bitvo’s cryptocurrency exchange platform.
+You can buy, sell and trade bitcoin, ether, XRP, and more on Bitvo’s cryptocurrency trading platform.

 When you sign up today, you also get exclusive access to the Bitvo Cash Card.